-Discuss these options with the doctor to ensure they do not interfere with your antiepileptic medication.
+Discuss these options with the doctor to ensure they do not interfere with your antiseizure medication.

 The impact of epilepsy can differ between genders across the ages.
 For instance:

-- Males pursue epilepsy surgery quoting driving, physical activity limitations and financial worries as their main concern compared to females who more so worry about pregnancy and fatigue
+Males quote driving, physical activity limitations and financial worries as their main concern compared to females who worry more about pregnancy and fatigue

 Changes because of epilepsy

 Being diagnosed with epilepsy will no doubt change a number of aspects in life.

 Sometimes this will be short term, sometimes longer.

 Some life changes that you may have to adapt to include: